longnguyendr/menuwaveApp/README.md

 ```
 $ composer install
 ```
+Here you can go to the application with localhost:1111

 ---

 To stop vagrant:

 Enter exit in your virtual machine and then halt or suspend your vagrant with: